-The JEMfriends story begins in the heart of a young girl who could not stand the thought of anyone being rejected or forgotten.
-From the time she first understood the meaning of abortion, Liberty Barrett wanted to found a home where children rejected and neglected could be safe and loved.
-Liberty’s parents introduced her to the work of Hope House, a local children’s home.
+The story of JEMfriends began in the heart of a young girl who was deeply grieved at the thought of anyone being rejected or forgotten.
+From the time she first understood the meaning of abortion, Liberty Barrett dreamed of establishing a home where rejected children could be safe and loved.
+Because of this desire, Liberty’s parents introduced her to the ministry of Hope House, a local children’s home.

-As a teenager, Liberty read the story of another girl her same age who had been through several foster homes, a failed adoption, and eventually landed at Hope House.
+As a teenager, Liberty read the story of Amanda, a girl her age who had been placed in several foster homes, had experienced a failed adoption, and had eventually arrived at Hope House.
 In Amanda’s story, Liberty saw someone who needed a friend.
-Liberty used her highschool years to engage with girls living at Hope House through playing sports, writing letters, prayer groups Through persistent effort Liberty gained Amanda as her best friend.
+Liberty used her high school years to engage with girls living at Hope House through playing sports, writing letters, and leading prayer groups.
+Through Liberty’s persistent effort, Amanda became her best friend.

-In 2008, the time came for them to graduate high school.
-Liberty had a front seat view to the adversity faced by youth leaving foster situations, but she finally understood the day Amanda asked Liberty to speak for her at her graduation.
+In 2008, the time came for both girls to graduate high school.
+Liberty could see that youth aging out of foster care face difficult circumstances, but she finally understood the degree of adversity they face when Amanda asked Liberty to speak for her at her graduation.
 Amanda had no one else to ask.
-While Liberty had a whole pool of people to choose: family, friends, mentors, Amanda only had one that she wanted to speak.
-Pondering her responsibility and how to best to encourage Amanda in her transition, Liberty did an internet search on leaving children’s homes, and she discovered the concept of aging-out and the dire situation it presented.
+While Liberty had a large circle of people to choose from (family, friends, mentors), Amanda only had one friend to speak for her.
+While pondering her responsibility and how best to encourage Amanda in her transition, Liberty searched the internet for information about youth leaving children’s homes.
+She discovered the concept of aging out and the dire situation it presented.
 Three statistics burned into her mind.

 Within 2 years of aging out of foster care: